egendata/docs/content/phone-app/_index.md

 Using match for deployments:

-For this setup, we used a separate apple user that we setup and added to the apple dev team.
+For this setup, we used a separate Apple user that we setup and added to the Apple dev team.

 **The user email is declared as the environment variable FASTLANE_USER in our CI**